These Eastern destinations are lively stops for those seeking a change of pace

 HERSHEY AND HARRISBURG, PENNSYLVANIA

-If you’re wanting to take a break from the Hershey Museum and can’t bear to take another bite of chocolate, Hershey and Harrisburg offer so many other sites to explore to round out your visit.
+If you’re wanting to take a break from the Hershey Museum and are suffering from a chocolate overload, Hershey and Harrisburg offer so many other sites to explore to round out your family vacation.

 The Hershey Gardens has multiple attractions to explore, including the conservatory, the indoor Butterfly Atrium, a garden shop, and a 23-acre botanical garden.
 With so much beauty to take in during your visit, planning a guided tour is a great way to see it all while learning of the history of its founder, Milton Hershey.